Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Animate image overlay/README.md

 ## How to use the sample

-The application loads a map of the Southwestern United States.
-Tap the "Start" or "Stop" buttons to start or stop the radar animation.
+The sample loads a map of the Southwestern United States.
+Tap the "Play" or "Pause" buttons to start or pause the radar animation.
 Select a frame rate to decide how quickly the animation plays.
 Move the slider to change the opacity of the image overlay.

 ## How it works

 1. Create an `AGSImageOverlay` and add it to the `AGSSceneView`.
-2. Set up a timer with an initial interval time of 67ms, equivalent to ~15fps.
+2. Set up a timer with an initial frame rate of 60 FPS.
-3. Connect to the timeout signal from the timer.
-4. Create a new `ImageFrame` every timeout and set it on the image overlay.
+3. Create a new `AGSImageFrame` object every time interval, and set it on the image overlay.

 ## Relevant API

-* ImageFrame
+* AGSImageFrame
-* ImageOverlay
+* AGSImageOverlay
-* SceneView
+* AGSSceneView

 ## About the data